Featured

 Here is how this same series of Calls closed today, a Thursday.

 One of the things this tells us is that these options dropped in price by one half since 11:00 a.m. this morning.
 At one point in time they actually dropped down more than that before they started to crawl back up again.
 So it's a flip a coin situation right?
 Well not really.
 My best experieces trading Tesla options are in playing it's last day "at-the-money" or slightly "out-of-the-money" Call options on Friday starting around 1:30 p.m. and getting out around 3:00 p.m.
 It helps if the stock keeps rising all day like it sometimes does.
 Trying to outguess this stock on a Thursday evening is a waste of time.
 Waiting for the stock to go up or down two or three dollars shortly after a Friday morning opening and catching a reversal is a strategy worth testing.
 Or getting in around 10:00 a.m. on it's Puts if the stock is up.
 If this a game to rich to play I understand.
 Yet if your coming off a string of wins I would suggest you learn to develop a nack for these ones.
 So once again I am not going to watch Tesla trade tomorrow.
 Come back to this blog on the weekend and see what happened.
-Wouldn't it be nice if Tesla was to suddenly become one of your best friends?
+Wouldn't it be nice if Tesla was to suddenly become one of your best trading partners?
+So what happened on Friday?
+Tesla opened down came back up and closed higher.

 Comments